Lou Dobbs debunks his own claims of election fraud — after a legal demand from Smartmatic

 This appeared to be a reference to Giuliani’s Nov.
 12 claim on the show that with Smartmatic software, “the votes actually go to Barcelona, Spain.”
 Perez responded, “No, I’m not aware of any evidence that Smartmatic is sending U.S. votes to be tabulated in foreign countries.”

-It is unclear if the fact-checking segment fulfilled Smartmatic’s demand for a retraction.
-The company did not respond to questions from The Post Friday night.
+It is unclear whether the fact-checking segment fulfilled Smartmatic’s demand for a retraction.
+The company did not respond to questions from The Post on Friday night.
 In the legal demand letter, Smartmatic said that the comments made on Fox will cost the company “hundreds of millions, if not billions, of dollars” in value.

 Thus far, Fox appears to be the only network that has publicly made amends in response to Smartmatic’s complaint.
-Newsmax, which only began referring to Biden as “president-elect” on Monday, released a statement responding to Smartmatic’s demand letter by placing the burden of blame onto the guests who expressed those views on-air.
+Newsmax, which only began referring to Biden as “president-elect” on Monday, released a statement responding to Smartmatic’s demand letter by placing the burden of blame onto the guests who expressed those views on air.

 “Individuals, including plaintiff’s attorneys, congressmen and others, have appeared on Newsmax raising questions about the company and its voting software, citing legal documents or previously published reports about Smartmatic,” the company said.
 “As any major media outlet, we provide a forum for public concerns and discussion.
 In the past we have welcomed Smartmatic and its representatives to counter such claims they believe to be inaccurate and will continue to do so.”